 Looking for Movie Extras

 I found this listing on a group I follow.
 The advert said, “CASTING CALL FOR AMERICAN MOVIE FILMING IN ROME.”
 What?
-I don’t live in Rome, but I’ll gladly go there to be a part of a major American film!
+I don’t live in Rome, but I’ll gladly go there to be a movie extra in a major American film!
 Why not?
-So, I sent an email to the contact, and added my previous experience as an extra.
+So, I sent an email to the contact, and added my previous experience as a film extra.
 You know, to increase my chances of being selected.

 A week later, I receive an email from a company called, Movie Bros, asking all sorts of questions.
 They want descriptions, like age, hair color, eye color, and shoe, pant, shirt and chest sizes!
 They want a couple of photos and my Italian tax ID or Codice Fiscale – because I am getting paid.
 What?
 Shoot!
 I don’t have an Italian tax ID.
 But the chance to be a movie extra in a Kevin Spacey film doesn’t come around every day.
 I have to make this work.

 With further digging, I can obtain a tax ID at the Azienda Empresa, and get it same day, but I have to get it in Italy.
 The nearest agency is in Sanremo, just over the Italian border from me.
 Perfect.
 I need to stop at the market anyway, so I will kill two birds with one stone and tackle this pedantic tax ID thing..

 Listed on Movie Bros Database – things are moving!